BatsResearch/taglets/README.md

 On CCV, install the required library running with `sbatch` the following script.
 Note that you have to correctly specify the path of the environment when you activate it.

+In this case, I call the environment `zsl`.
+I suggest to follow this name in order to avoid changing the name of the env in the scripts to run.

 ```bash
 #!/bin/bash
 #SBATCH --job-name=setup